wilsonmar/oss-perf/elk-install.md

  * <a target="_blank" href="http://yaml-online-parser.appspot.com/">http://yaml-online-parser.appspot.com/</a>

- It is easy to break YAML files because YML uses new lines and white space and not quotes, braces, or other mark up for structuring data.
+ YAML files are easy to break because YAML uses new lines and white space and not quotes, braces, or other mark up for structuring data.

+0. Elasticsearch can store data in-memory (no persistence), or to the local file system.